Once is Enough: A Light-Weight Cross-Attention for Fast Sentence Pair Modeling: More Details

 \subsection{Error Analysis}

 In this section, we take a sample from MS MARCO to analyze our errors.
 We observe that \tool falls short of detecting token overlapping.
-Given the query "foods and supplements to lower blood sugar", \tool fails to pay attention to the keyword ``supplements" which appears in both the query and the positive candidate.
+Given the query "foods and supplements to lower blood sugar", \tool fails to pay attention to the keyword ``supplements," which appears in both the query and the positive candidate.
 We conjecture that this drawback is due to the pre-computation that represents each candidate into $k$ context embeddings.
-It lose the token-level feature of the candidates.
-On the contrary, ColBERT caches all the token embeddings of the candidates and estimate relevance scores based on token-level similarity.
+It loses the token-level features of the candidates.
+On the contrary, ColBERT caches all the token embeddings of the candidates and estimates relevance scores based on token-level similarity.